Heterodoxia Blog Compliation

 My first art gallery experience at Gallery Godo.

 Every now and then I am challenged with the overly permissive idea that we are all artists – no matter how much time we spend on being one.
+This notion ignores the hard truth: art isn’t just about potential, but actual creation shared with others.
+True art is a dialogue that blends creativity with influence, not a self-indulgent private language.

 Even more aggravating was the notion that every opinion about art was equal.
 Only the truly lazy think that way, comfortable in the nether regions of their subjective tastes, never venturing beyond their echo-chamber that took a lifetime to develop.